peteroupc/peteroupc.github.io/bernapprox.md

 - If $P$ is within $\epsilon/(b-a)$ of $f$ at every point on the interval, then its integral is within $\epsilon$ of $f$'s integral on that interval.

 > **Note:** A pair of articles by Konečný and Neumann discuss approximating the integral (and maximum) of a class of functions efficiently using polynomials or piecewise functions with polynomials as the pieces: Konečný and Neumann (2021)[^21], Konečný and Neumann (2019)[^22].
+>
+> Muñoz and Narkawicz (2013)[^47] also discuss finding the minimum and maximum of a polynomial in Bernstein form &mdash; indeed, a polynomial is bounded above by its highest Bernstein coefficient and below by its lowest.

 <a id=Approximating_a_Derivative></a>
 ### Approximating a Derivative